 Shepherds (also known as pastors, bishops, overseers, and elders) watch over the local church.
 Peter describes elders as men who willingly lead the flock in a loving and gentle way—specifically through their example.
 Shepherds are not administrators or managers.
 They are teachers, first and foremost, who dedicate their work to the equipping of the members for ministry and building up the church until we are all unified in faith and knowledge of Jesus Christ (Ephesians 4:11–16).

-The Chelsea congregation is served by Joe Smith and Scott Vinsant as shepherds.
+The Chelsea congregation is served by Joe Smith, Scott Vinsant, Dave Long and Jonathan Baily as shepherds.